kushagrasingh772/somrat/exampleSite/content/english/about.md

 custom_css: ""
 ---

-Hi my name is Kushagra Singh, I am a data science enthusiast, a competitive programmer and a blockchain developer.
-I love to write code, it's my passion.
-My passion for data science helps me to see the immense potential any and every raw data contains, and with the advent of Blockchain and Web 3.0 the possibility of revolutionizing the tech world is endless.
-I am very excited about these two fields and have devoted a lot of time of mine in learning about them.
-I would love to interact and work with like minded people inorded to build something or work towards a goal which helps everyone in the grand scheme of things and technology.
-The future is exciting and great things are about to come!
+Hi my name is Kushagra Singh, I am an Assocaite Software Enginner @Deloitte and currently working on ServiceNow platform.
+I am a ServiceNow developer, data science enthusiast, a front end developer and have a keen interest in the Blockchain space.